 Nancy B. Rapoport

 Nancy B. Rapoport is the Gordon Silver Professor of Law at the William S. Boyd School of Law, University of Nevada, Las Vegas.
 After receiving her B.A., summa cum laude, from Rice University in 1982 and her J.D. from Stanford Law School in 1985, she clerked for the Honorable Joseph T. Sneed on the United States Court of Appeals for the Ninth Circuit and then practiced law (primarily bankruptcy law) with Morrison & Foerster in San Francisco from 1986-1991.
 She started her academic career at The* Ohio State University College of Law in 1991, and she moved from Assistant Professor to Associate Professor with tenure in 1995 to Associate Dean for Student Affairs (1996) and Professor (1998) (just as she left Ohio State to become Dean and Professor of Law at the University of Nebraska College of Law).
 She served as Dean of the University of Nebraska College of Law from 1998-2000.
 She then served as Dean and Professor of Law at the University of Houston Law Center from July 2000-May 2006 and as Professor of Law from June 2006-June 2007, when she left to join the faculty at Boyd.
 She served as Interim Dean of Boyd from 2012-2013.
-She is currently serving as the Leadership Development Academy Coordinator for UNLV.
+She is currently serving as the Leadership Development Academy Coordinator for UNLV and as Senior Advisor to the President of UNLV.

 Her specialties are bankruptcy ethics, ethics in governance, and the depiction of lawyers in popular culture.
 She is admitted to the bars of the states of California, Ohio, Nebraska, Texas, and Nevada and of the United States Supreme Court.
 In 2001, she was elected to membership in the American Law Institute, and in 2002, she received a Distinguished Alumna Award from Rice University.
 She is a board member of the National Museum of Organized Crime and Law Enforcement (the Mob Museum) and the Vice President for Research and Grants for the American Bankruptcy Institute.
 She is a Fellow of the American Bar Foundation and a Fellow of the American College of Bankruptcy.
 She has also appeared in the Academy Award®-nominated movie, Enron: The Smartest Guys in the Room (Magnolia Pictures 2005) (as herself).
 Being in the movie garnered her a listing in www.imdb.com, a fact of which she is probably unreasonably proud.
 In her spare time, she competes, pro-am, in American Rhythm and American Smooth ballroom dancing with her teacher, Sergei Shapoval.
-Currently, she is ranked 5th in the country in one of her ballroom categories.
+Currently, she is ranked second in the country in one of her ballroom categories (Open C 9-Dance).
 The most interesting thing about her is that she is married to a former Marine Scout-Sniper.
 The best way to reach her is to call her on her cell phone.

 * “The” really is capitalized as part of The Ohio State University’s official name.